 - Nits, once off the head, cannot be transferred to another person.
 Nits are NOT WHITE!
 They range from a tan color to a dark grey-brown color depending on the head they come from.

 - 90% of cases of head lice are acquired by direct head-to-head contact.
 About 8% of cases come from the sharing of personal items such as hair accessories, hats, etc. Only 2% cases or less are acquired from the environment (i.e. movie/airplane seatbacks, furniture, backpacks, etc.)

 - Over-the-counter pesticide products like Rid® or Nix® are toxic pesticides and do not always kill all live lice nor do they kill eggs.
 In order to end an infestation, you MUST defeat the life cycle of the head louse.
 This means using a safe, reliable product to kill all live lice and removing nits from the hair!
 There exists no product, prescription or OTC that is a single treatment solution for head lice.

 - Families do not encounter recurrent lice infestation due to poor house-cleaning.
 Lice DO NOT infest places, they infest people.
 Unless all heads are properly treated, lice will continue to be an issue.
 You cannot clean lice out of your house unless you remove it from your family members’ heads.

-Keep in mind that your children don’t get lice because of anything you do wrong or don’t do right.
+You can use these lice prevention tips to try to avoid having a case of lice in the family, but keep in mind that your children don’t get lice because of anything you do wrong or don’t do right.
 If you discover your child has lice it is important to inform anyone your children have been in contact with over the past 2-3 weeks to let them know that you have lice so that they can be properly checked and treated.
 It is equally important to do some basic housekeeping to ensure that no one comes in contact with and adult louse that may have left the head.
 Got questions?
 Contact Lisa at: (908)548-4480 or email NJLiceLady@gmail.com